Short of Time? Head to Japan

 When traveling with Scott Dunn, we ensure that all the finer details are planned in advance, so no time is wasted once you are there.
 For example, at train stations we include assistants who take you right to your train carriage door – so no extra time is needed to navigate the labyrinth-like stations.

-With everything being so efficient in Japan, journeys between destinations are hassle free and quick, with the bullet trains traveling at 200 MPH.
-There are rarely delays, so you don’t waste whole days traveling from one place to another.
+With everything being so efficient in Japan, journeys between destinations are hassle free and quick, with the bullet trains travelling at 200 MPH.
+There are rarely delays, so you don’t waste whole days travelling from one place to another.